CybercentreCanada/CCCS-Yara/README.md

    | |__| |__| |___ ___) |   | |/ ___ \|  _ <  / ___ \
     \____\____\____|____/    |_/_/   \_\_| \_\/_/   \_\

-usage: yara_validator_cli.py [-h] [-r] [-n] [-v] [-vv] [-f] [-w] [-s]
+usage: yara_validator_cli.py [-h] [-r] [-n] [-v] [-vv] [-f] [-w] [-s] [-g]
                              [-i | -c]
                              paths [paths ...]

 CCCS YARA script to run the CCCS YARA validator, if the -i or -c flags are not provided no changes will be made to the files.
+The default behavior without either of the -i or -c flags is to return the validity of the file or files if the -i or -c flag had been used.
+Use the -g flag to check the current validity of the file or files.

 positional arguments:
   paths                 A list of files or folders to be analyzed.

 optional arguments:
   -h, --help            show this help message and exit -r, --recursive       Recursively search folders provided.
   -n, --no-changes      Makes no changes and outputs potential results to the
                         output.
   -v, --verbose         Verbose mode, will print why a rule was invalid.
   -vv, --very-verbose   Very-verbose mode, will printout what rule is about to
                         be processed, the invalid rules, the reasons they are invalid and all contents of the rule.
   -f, --fail            Fail mode, only prints messages about invalid rules.
   -w, --warnings        This mode will ignore warnings and proceed with other
                         behaviors if the rule is valid.
-  -s, --standard       This prints the yara standard to the screen.
+  -s, --standard        This prints the YARA standard to the screen.
+  -g, --generate-values
+                        Generate-values, this is true by default use this flag to prevent values from being generated.
   -i, --in-place        Modifies valid files in place, mutually exclusive with
                         -c.
   -c, --create-files    Writes a new file for each valid file, mutually
                         exclusive with -i.
   ```